 If you are having a religious marriage abroad you do not need to complete Section E of the form.

 When the marriage notice form has been submitted, the certificate of 'Legal capacity to marry' will be issued after at least 28 days have passed.

 You can find the marriage notice application form and more information on giving notice at the link below.

-If you have ever lived in Northern Ireland but are not currently living here
+If you’ve lived before in Northern Ireland but not currently

 If you have ever lived in Northern Ireland but are not currently living here and need to produce a document showing you are free to marry, you should complete a marriage index search application form.